bepitulaz/openFrameworks/addons/ofxQNX/README.txt

 - "openFrameworks\libs"
 - "openFrameworks\addons"
 - "openFrameworks\addons\ofxQNX"
-- The example projects under "openFrameworksPlayBook\examples\qnx"
+- The example projects (BB10 or PlayBook) under "openFrameworksPlayBook\examples\qnx"

 Click on any of the example projects, build and run.